 σ1 Gruis is a main-sequence star in the constellation of Grus.

 σ1 Gruis visual magnitude is 6.28.
-Because of its reltive faintness, σ1 Gruis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, σ1 Gruis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of σ1 Gruis

 σ1 Gruis is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of σ1 Gruis are provided in the following table:

 The simplified sky map below shows the position of σ1 Gruis in the sky:

 Distance of σ1 Gruis from the Sun and relative movement

 σ1 Gruis is distant 226.23 light years from the Sun and it is moving far from the Sun at the speed of 1 kilometers per second.